-There are more than 85 billion auto parts globally, produced by thousands of different makers, in different locations, to different standards, all referred to in different ways.
-And new, tweaked versions are constantly being added.
+Over a billion cars worldwide.
+Over 85 billion different auto parts.
+All those parts produced by thousands of different makers, in different locations, to different standards, all referred to in different ways, and with new, tweaked versions constantly added.
+It’s an incredibly complex landscape.

-Get just one of many complex aspects of the data related to a part wrong and the replacement might not fit (and, importantly, work).
+Whatsmore, get just one of many aspects of the data related to a part wrong and the replacement might not fit, or importantly, work.

 It’s a situation that, to date, has made it difficult to buy and sell auto parts online.
 But Christchurch-based startup Partly is on a mission to rein in this complexity – and digitally disrupt the $1.9 trillion auto parts market in the process.

-“We’re taking this incredibly complex and unstructured data and structuring it into one core, centralised database,” explains Partly Co-founder and Chief Operating Officer Nathan Taylor.
+“We’re taking this incredibly complex and unstructured data and structuring it into one core, centralised database,” says Partly Co-founder and Chief Operating Officer Nathan Taylor.

 “Then we’re providing access to that database to automotive manufacturers, distributors and marketplaces around the world, enabling automotive fitment parts to be easily bought and sold online.”

-Sensing an opportunity, the team successfully applied for an $80,000 Callaghan Innovation Project Grant to undertake R&D to see if they could relieve the pain points of those buying and selling automotive parts online.
+Partly was created after the team saw an opportunity and pivoted away from their previous venture, online marketplace AllGoods.
+However, it was initial grant funding from Callaghan Innovation that helped them undertake the R&D to see if they could in fact look to relieve the pain points of those buying and selling automotive parts online.